-Virtual machines can be connected directly by using a RDP connection or indirectly with the use of Remote Desktop Services.
-They can also be accessed via SSH protocol and OpenSSH implementation on Windows 10 Anniversary Edition that doesn’t require third-party software installation), or via PowerShell Direct.
+Virtual machines can be connected directly by using an RDP connection or indirectly with the use of Remote Desktop Services.
+They can also be accessed via SSH protocol and OpenSSH implementation on Windows 10 Anniversary Edition that doesn’t require third-party software installation) or via PowerShell Direct.
 For older versions of Windows, a VNC console can be connected to the VM.

 Let’s Create an Azure VM with Powershell

 Creating an Azure Virtual Machine (VM) using PowerShell can be a powerful addition to your journey from “PowerShell zero to hero.”
 To swiftly embark on this adventure, you can utilize the `New-AzVM` cmdlet.
 With just a few lines of code, you’ll be able to create an Azure VM effortlessly.
 By mastering the art of provisioning Azure resources with PowerShell, you’ll elevate your skills from zero to hero, gaining the ability to configure and manage cloud infrastructure with finesse.
 So, let’s dive into the world of Azure VM creation and PowerShell wizardry to unlock your true potential in cloud computing.